canton7/PropertyChanged.SourceGenerator/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/r989lw0mclb6jmja?svg=true)](https://ci.appveyor.com/project/canton7/propertychanged-sourcegenerator)

 Implementing `INotifyPropertyChanged` is annoying.
-PropertyChanged.SourceGenerator hooks into your compilation process to automatically generate the boilerplate for you, automatically.
+PropertyChanged.SourceGenerator hooks into your compilation process to generate the boilerplate for you, automatically.

 PropertyChanged.SourceGenerator works well if you're using an MVVM framework or going without, and supports various time-saving features such as:

- - Automatically notifying dependent properties
+ - Automatically notifying dependent properties.
- - Calling hooks when particular properties change
+ - Calling hooks when particular properties change.
- - Keeping track of whether any properties have changed
+ - Keeping track of whether any properties have changed.

 ### Table of Contents